AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for gateway.
 Currently only supported for AWS and AWSGov gateways.
 Valid values: true, false.
 Default value: false.
 * `zone` - (Optional) Availability Zone.
 Only available for Azure and Public Subnet Filtering gateway.
 Available for Azure as of provider version R2.17+.
 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this gateway.
 Default value is true.
 * `tags` - (Optional) Map of tags to assign to the gateway.
-Only available for AWS, AWSGov and Azure gateway.
-Allowed characters are: letters, spaces, and numbers plus the following special characters: + - = . _ : @.
+Only available for AWS, AWSGOV and Azure gateway.
+Allowed characters vary by cloud type but always include: letters, spaces, and numbers.
+AWS and AWSGOV allow the following special characters: + - = . _ : / @.
+Azure allows the following special characters: + - = . _ : @.
 Example: {"key1" = "value1", "key2" = "value2"}.

 ### Public Subnet Filtering Gateway